melezhik/doubletap/examples.md

 ## check

 ```
-note: check that service is enabled and active
+note: Check that service is enabled and active
 begin:
     # server should be enabled
     enabled